+ACPI_STATUS AcpiGetHandle (

+ACPI_HANDLE Parent,

+ACPI_STRING Pathname,

+ACPI_HANDLE OutHandle)

-ACPI_STATUS AcpiGetHandle (ACPI_HANDLE ACPI_STRING ACPI_HANDLE Parent, Pathname, OutHandle) PARAMETERS Parent A handle to the parent of the object specified by Pathname.
+Parent A handle to the parent of the object specified by Pathname.

 In other words, the Pathname is relative to the Parent.
 If Parent is NULL, the pathname must be a fully qualified pathname.

-Pathname A name or pathname to an ACPI object (a NULL terminated ASCII string).
-The string can be either a single segment ACPI name or a multiple segment ACPI pathname (with path separators).
-OutHandle A pointer to a location where a handle to the object is to be returned.
-RETURN VALUE Status Exception code that indicates success or reason for failure.
+Pathname A name or pathname to an ACPI object (a NULL terminated path separators).

+ASCII string).
+The string can be either a single segment ACPI name or a multiple segment ACPI pathname (with and the handle was returned.

+OutHandle A pointer to a location where a handle to the object is to be

-AE_OK The pathname was successfully associated with an object and the handle was returned.
-AE_BAD_CHARACTER An invalid character was found in the pathname.
-AE_BAD_PATHNAME The path contains at least one ACPI name that is not exactly four characters long.
-AE_BAD_PARAMETER At least one of the following is true: The Pathname pointer is NULL.
+AE_OK The pathname was successfully associated with an object four characters long.

+AE BAD CHARACTER An invalid character was found in the pathname.

+AE BAD PATHNAME The path contains at least one ACPI name that is not exactly

+The Pathname pointer is NULL.

 The Pathname does not begin with a backslash character.
-The OutHandle pointer is NULL.
-AE_NO_NAMESPACE The namespace has not been successfully loaded.

 AE_NOT_FOUND One or more of the segments of the pathname refers to a non-existent object.